NamtaoProductions/namtao-com/src/site/notes/Rust is the New C.md

 <iframe title="Rust is the New C" width="560" height="315" src="https://makertube.net/videos/embed/ac1f333b-23eb-47e7-8aa4-7373cf79e57e" frameborder="0" allowfullscreen="" sandbox="allow-same-origin allow-scripts allow-popups allow-forms"></iframe>

-Hi friends, my name is Tris and this is No Boilerplate, where I make fast, technical videos.

-Footnotes ideally would be superscript[^1]

 Here's something I think about often: